California Lilac Is Vibrant in All Forms: Groundcover, Shrubs, and Trees

 Various Forms and Colors of Ceanothus

-Most plants have to rely on the addition of nitrogen to the soil in order to be able to use it, but the California lilac is a nitrogen-fixing plant, drawing nitrogen from the air and storing it in its roots, so not only will you be improving the soil and the health of surrounding plants, you will also be providing a welcome and much-needed habitat for native birds and insects.
+Most plants have to rely on the addition of nitrogen to the soil in order to be able to use it, but the California lilac is a nitrogen-fixing plant, drawing nitrogen from the air and storing it in its roots.
+Not only will you be improving the soil and the health of surrounding plants, you will also be providing a welcome and much-needed habitat for native birds and insects by planting California lilac.

 Avoid Low Spots and Fertilizer

 A California lilac will perform poorly if planted in a low spot that gathers moisture, although they perform very well in almost any type soil.
 NO FERTILIZER is needed for California lilacs.

 The Ceanothus Ray Hartman

 The tree-size California lilacs that have vibrant blue blooms include Ceanothus Ray Hartman and Ceanothus delileanus Gloire de Versailles, although the Ray Hartman, which is a hybrid of two parent species, Ceanothus arboreus, and Ceanothus griseus, seems to be a favorite for people who have a large growing area and are wanting to add a colorful tree to their landscape because it grows to be much taller than the other.

 This tree, which grows up to about 20 feet or more, is especially popular in San Francisco with its light to medium blue six-inch flower spikes and is one of the few native trees planted in sidewalk cuts on the street.
 The leaves of the tree are dark green and glossy, adding to the visual appeal of the tree, which can grow up to about 10-15 feet in only 18 months.